Mexico Sunset Pacific Coast Sail Charters

 How do I know I can trust you?

 We have been scattering ashes at sea for over 20 years without incident.
 We provide service to many United States mortuaries.
 We can provide references upon request.
+You will be on board during the scattering.
+No unattended scattering aboard Obsession.

 How long is the cruise?